DomVinyard/react-remember/README.md

 ReactDOM(<App />, root)
 ```

 Now you can useRemember in any component.
+Data will persist between refreshes.

 ```js
 const Button = () => {